Mobility Master Plan

 Join London’s Mobility & Transportation Working Group

 This working group will provide input and feedback on mobility initiatives, including the implementation of the MMP.
-It’s a great opportunity for residents and community members to contribute to planning and decision-making.

 For more information, view the Terms of Reference.